osfprieto/TypeScriptPlayground/packages/image-processing/README.md

 # image processing

-This package intends to offer some different image processing capabilities.
+This package intends to offer some different image processing capabilities

 ## Usage